-Description of Business
+Note 1 - Description of Business

 InnovaQor, Inc. (which changed its name from VisualMED Clinical Solutions Corporation in September 2021) ("InnovaQor" or the "Company") was incorporated in the State of Nevada on September 7, 1999.
-Its business plan involved the distribution of medical software.
-It was primarily involved in activities related to the distribution of medical software through associated companies to which it had granted operating and distribution licenses.
+Its business plan involves the distribution of medical software.
+It was primarily involved in activities related to the distribution of medical software through associated companies to which it has granted operating and distribution licenses.

-During 2017, Rennova Health, Inc. ("Rennova" or the "Parent"), the parent of Advanced Molecular Services Group, Inc. ("AMSG") and Health Technology Solutions, Inc. ("HTS") (collectively, the "Advanced Molecular and Health Technology Solutions Group," or the "Group"), announced its intent to separate the Group into one or more separate public entities with AMSG holding and operating Rennova's pharmacogenomics business and HTS holding and operating Rennova's supportive software solutions business.
+During 2017, Rennova Health, Inc. ("Rennova" or the "Parent"), the parent of the Advanced Molecular Services Group, Inc. ("AMSG") and Health Technology Solutions, Inc. ("HTS") (collectively, the "Advanced Molecular and Health Technology Solutions Group," or the "Group"), announced its intent to separate the Group into one or more separate public entities with AMSG holding and operating Rennova's pharmacogenomics business and HTS holding and operating Rennova's supportive software solutions business.
 Pharmacogenomics is the genetic process to understand how an individual's genetic attributes affect the likely response to therapeutic drugs.
-HTS's supportive software solutions business includes electronic health records, and laboratory information management systems.
+HTS's supportive software solutions business includes electronic health records, medical billing services and laboratory information management systems.
 AMSG was a wholly-owned subsidiary of Rennova that was formed on May 4, 2017 and HTS was a wholly-owned subsidiary of Rennova that was formed on June 22, 2011.

-AMSG's financial results include the assets and operations of CollabRx, Inc. and Genomas, Inc. Genomas, Inc. operated a diagnostics lab until December 31, 2019 and was focused solely on the technology and platform to interpret diagnostics outcomes and translate these outcomes into easily usable information.
-HTS's financial results include the assets and operations of two other strategic businesses owned by Rennova: ClinLab, Inc. and Medical Mime, Inc. HTS's results do not include Platinum Financial Solutions, LLC, which was left with Rennova.
+AMSG's financial results include the assets and operations of CollabRx, Inc. and Genomas, Inc. Genomas, Inc. operated a diagnostics lab until December 31, 2019 and is now focused solely on the technology and platform to interpret diagnostics outcomes and translate these outcomes into easily usable information.
+HTS's financial results include the assets and operations of two other strategic businesses owned by Rennova: ClinLab, Inc.; and Medical Mime, Inc. HTS's results do not include Platinum Financial Solutions, LLC. which was left with Rennova.
+AMSG and HTS each operate as separate segments of the Group.
 After the separation, Rennova retained full ownership of its remaining businesses.

-On June 25, 2021, Rennova sold all the shares of stock of its subsidiaries, HTS and AMSG, to InnovaQor in a transaction that has been accounted for as a reverse acquisition with the Group being the accounting acquirer.
+On June 25, 2021, Rennova sold all the shares of stock of its subsidiaries, HTS and AMSG, to InnovaQor in a transaction that was accounted for as a reverse acquisition with Group being the accounting acquirer.